kulttuuri/containers-on-the-fly/README.md

 ## Description

 With this Web app, users permitted to access the app can easily reserve Docker containers with hardware resources needed for their projects.
-Includes integrated user management software and integration to LDAP systems.
+The user can select the start and end time for the container reservation.
+Multiple servers can be integrated for reservations.

+Users can login with username & password combination, or through LDAP.
+Includes also admin-level management tools in the web app.

 Originally created in Satakunta University of Applied Sciences to give AI students a solution to handle their AI calculating in a dedicated server.